-In what will certainly send shock waves across the industry, Ford dropped a bomb at its annual dealership meetings in Las Vegas this week.
-InsideEVs was one of only a handful of news outlets invited to get an early look at the new Model E dealership rules, which included a presentation from Ford CEO Jim Farley.
+Ford dropped the bombshell Model e certification requirements at its annual dealership meetings in September in Las Vegas.
+InsideEVs was one of only a handful of news outlets invited to get an early look at the new rules, which included a presentation from Ford CEO Jim Farley.

-In short, Ford is telling its dealer network they have to invest, evolve, improve, and offer new services if they want to be a Model E dealership and sell electric vehicles.
-Model E is a new division that was created when Ford split the company into three arms: Ford Blue Oval, Ford Pro, and Ford Model e.
+In short, Ford told its dealer network they had to invest, evolve, improve, and offer new services if they want to be a Model e dealership and continue to sell Ford's electric vehicles.
+Ford Model e is a new division that was created when Ford split the company into three arms: Ford Blue Oval, Ford Pro, and Ford Model e.
 All of Ford's fully electric vehicles now fall under the Model e umbrella, while plug-in hybrids and regular hybrids are part of Ford Blue Oval.

-Farley talked plenty about Tesla, and how the startup electric vehicle manufacturer has roughly a $2,000 price advantage over Ford.
+At the annual dealership meeting in September, Farley talked about Tesla and how the startup electric vehicle manufacturer has roughly a $2,000 price advantage over Ford.
 He said that Ford and its dealers need to, and have been, working to narrow that gap.

-With that, he also believes that Ford needs to change the way it sells electric vehicles, and the first major steps to that transformation are happening now.
+In order to remain competitive, Farley said that Ford needed to change the way it sells electric vehicles, and the first major step to that transformation was to create Ford Model e.

-Ford is giving its dealers until October 31st of this year – less than two months – to make a decision that will have huge implications for the future of the franchise.
-The company is offering its dealers three options:
+Ford gave its dealers until October 31st – less than two months – to make a decision that would have huge implications for the future of the franchise.
+That deadline was later extended to December 2nd, as many dealers complained that six weeks wasn't enough time for such a major decision.
+The company offered its dealers three options: